Accreditation in a box

 - Provide advice on energy efficiency measures.

-- By agreement with landlords provide a public list of accredited dwellings in which accommodation is available to let.
+- By agreement with landlords, provide a public list of accredited dwellings in which accommodation is available to let.

-- Provide incentives to joining the scheme
+- Provide incentives to join the scheme.

-- Provide a resolution service for tenant/tenant disputes, or signpost tenants to named arbitration services
+- Provide a resolution service for tenant/tenant disputes or signpost tenants to named arbitration services.

 - Regularly consult with accreditation scheme stakeholders and act positively on feedback.